JetBrains/Qodana/topics/about-clone-finder.md

 ### Types of problems prevented

 * Penalties for the unlicensed use of third-party code
-* Excessive project maintenance costs due to overgrown codebases
+* Excessive project maintenance costs due to an overgrown codebase
 * Increased security risks because fixing detected vulnerabilities across all instances of the copied code can be difficult

 <tip>